Metso: 2013 company demerge

 On 1 October 2013, the Extraordinary General Meeting approved the demerger of Metso into two companies.
 At the start of 2014, Metso Corporation's Mining and Construction business and Automation business formed the new Metso Corporation and Metso's Pulp, Paper and Power business formed a new independent company under the name Valmet Corporation.

 In December 2013 Metso reduced its holding in Valmet Automotive to approximately 41%.
 As a result of this arrangement, Valmet Automotive ceased to be a Metso subsidiary.

 In 2015, Metso divested its Process Automation Systems (PAS) business to Valmet, focusing on their mining and aggregates industries operations and on the flow control systems manufacturing business.

 2020 partial demerger and combination of Metso Minerals and Outotec

 All regulatory approvals were received by 18 June 2020 and partial demerger was registered on 30 June 2020.
 Metso Outotec and Neles started operations on 1 July 2020.

+Acquisition of McCloskey International

+In June 2019 Metso acquired the Northern Ireland based McCloskey International.